e3prom/rVRRPd/docs/config/install.rst

 ---------------------------
 **rVRRPd** could also be installed directly from binaries packages.
-This is the recommended way of installing the VRRP daemon for production uses as we are testing every executables for stability prior to shipping the releases to the public.
+This is the recommended way of installing the VRRP daemon for production uses as we are testing every executable for stability prior to shipping the releases to the public.

 Getting Binary Archives